California Driver Handbook - Special Section - Minors

 - Provide parent(s) or guardian(s) signature(s) on your instruction permit certifying that you have completed 50 hours of supervised driving practice (10 hours must be night driving) as outlined in the California Parent-Teen Training Guide (DL 603).
 Visit the teen website at www.dmv.ca.gov or call 1-800-777-0133 to request this booklet.

-- Pass the behind-the-wheel driving test.
-You have 3 chances to pass the driving test while your permit is valid.
-If you fail the behind-the-wheel driving test, you must pay a retest fee for a second or subsequent test and wait 14 days (2 weeks), not including the day the test was failed before you are retested.
+Important: If you fail the driving test, you must pay a retest fee, schedule a subsequent test, and wait 14 days (2 weeks), not including the day the test was failed before you are retested.
+If you fail the driving test 3 times, the application is no longer valid and you must reapply.

 When you become 18 years old, the “provisional” part of your DL ends.
 You may keep your provisional photo DL or pay a fee for a duplicate DL without the word “provisional.”